History of personal computers: Xerox Alto and Star

 The Xerox Alto, developed at Xerox PARC in 1973, was the first computer to use a mouse, the desktop metaphor, and a graphical user interface (GUI), concepts first introduced by Douglas Engelbart while at International.
 It was the first example of what would today be recognized as a complete personal computer.
 The first machines were introduced on 1 March 1973.

 In 1981, Xerox Corporation introduced the Xerox Star workstation, officially known as the "8010 Star Information System".
-Drawing upon its predecessor, the Xerox Alto, it was the first commercial system to incorporate various technologies that today have become commonplace in personal computers, including a bit-mapped display, a windows-based graphical user interface, icons, folders, mouse, Ethernet networking, file servers, print servers and e-mail.
+Drawing upon its predecessor, the Xerox Alto, it was the first commercial system to incorporate various technologies that today have become commonplace in personal computers, including a bit-mapped display, a window-based graphical user interface, icons, folders, mouse, Ethernet networking, file servers, print servers and e-mail.

 While its use was limited to the engineers at Xerox PARC, the Alto had features years ahead of its time.
 Both the Xerox Alto and the Xerox Star would inspire the Apple Lisa and the Apple Macintosh.